taligentx/dscKeybusInterface/README.md

 * develop
   - New: [OpenHAB](https://www.openhab.org) integration example sketch using MQTT
   - New: `Unlocker` example sketch - determines the panel installer code
+  - New: `KeybusReaderIP` example sketch enables Keybus data access over IP, thanks to [aboulfad](https://github.com/aboulfad) for this contribution!
   - New: esp32 microcontroller support
   - New: Features for sketches:
       * `ready` and `disabled` track partition status